MrKiasu/GA_DSI39_Project_4/README.md

 ### Conclusion

-- Our classifier model, Logistic Regression with Count Vectorizer, is able to classify individuals as either anxious or avoidant attachment style with 0.9 accuracy.
-- With this classifier model, we developed an easy-to-use self-help tool (https://attachment-style-classifier.streamlit.app/) to help couples identify their attachment styles.
-- Information and recommendations are provided based on the attachment style for couples to improve on communicating with each other.
+-

 ---

 ### Recommendations

-#### Phase 1 - First release of the app on:
+#### 1 - Increase Public Awareness
-- MSF website
-- MSF’s Telegram channel (i.e.,MSFCares)
+- Through marketing campaigns (offline and online campaigns)​
-#### Phase 2 - Improve accuracy of classifier model to ≥0.95 through:
+#### 2 - Expand the model to include other snack types​
-- collecting more data from other similar subreddits
-- exploring ways to tune the existing classifier model
-- exploring the use of other classifier models (e.g., XGBoost)
+- For example: Nuts and chips
-#### Phase 3 - Second release of the app with:
+#### 3 - Integrate tool into HPB’s existing Health 365 app
-- expanded coverage of the other two attachment styles
+- Intergration is beneficial as it makes Health 365 as “one stop app”​

+---

+### Cost-Benefit Analysis